 You will need some basic hand tools, but other than that, the best way to build something is to just build it.

 If you’re not the kind of person who wants to “get your hands dirty” and would rather have a more logical approach to getting started, then you can take online robotics courses.

 We have two online courses that are designed for beginners with little to no experience in robotics.

-The first course, Arduino for Beginners, is designed to teach you the fundamentals of coding and circuits.
+The first program, Learn Code & Circuits, is designed to teach you the fundamentals of coding and circuits.
 You’ll walk away with a functional device that you coded from start to finish!